August – October 2015:

 I focus on a theory called penal substitution commonly held by evangelical Protestants, Calvinists and Arminians alike.
 I will contrast penal substitution with another atonement theory which I’m calling medical substitution, or ontological substitution.
 Theologian T.F.
 Torrance called it total substitution.
 Some in the Eastern Orthodox tradition call it therapeutic substitution.
 The earliest Christian theologians, even prior to the great Nicene Council (325 AD), called it recapitulation (Irenaeus) or the reconciling exchange (Athanasius).
 Hence it has the distinction of being the earliest understanding of how Jesus saves us, and from what.
 Future blog posts will focus on Scripture and early church interpretation.

-A second series of blog posts focused on atonement from the angle of evangelical political behavior.
+This series of blog posts focus on atonement from the angle of evangelical political behavior.

 looks at Trump’s scapegoating of Mexicans and Muslims through the lens of U.S. political history.
 I begin an engagement with Rene Girard’s scapegoat theory.